Hiram Runnels: Biography

 Runnels was born in Hancock County, Georgia, on December 15, 1796, to Hester (Hubert) and Harmon M. Runnels.
 The Runnels relocated to Mississippi Territory when Hiram was a child.
 The family descended from English colonists.
 The Runnels were the first white people to build a house in what would become Monticello, Mississippi.
 He married Obedience Smith in 1823.

 Although he received a limited education, Runnels worked as a schoolteacher before serving as the state's auditor and treasurer from 1822 to 1830.
 Runnels also served as a volunteer in the army during various conflicts with Native Americans.
 He was elected in the Mississippi House of Representatives in 1830.
 After an unsuccessful run for governor in 1831, Runnels was elected in May 1833 by only 558 votes.
 Due to the closeness of the result, he did not take office until the following November.

 During his tenure as governor, Runnels secured funding for a new statehouse in Jackson, restructured the state militia, signed a ban on the importation of enslaved people for auction and oversaw the formation of sixteen new counties in the land seized from the Chickasaw Indians.
 A devoted Jacksonian Democrat, Runnels angered his political allies when he refused to order the state militia to support and arm vigilantes who killed and maimed dozens of white and black people suspected of inciting a slave rebellion during the summer of 1835.
 On the other hand, more conservative voters and Whigs accused Runnels of verbally condoning vigilantism and preventing the militia and local law enforcement officials from suppressing extralegal violence.
 Facing criticism from Whigs and many Democrats over the affair, Runnels narrowly lost his reelection bid and left office in November 1835.
+He owned property in the northwestern quarter of the state, and "The present town of Grenada originally embraced two rival towns.
+The western town situated on the Yalobusha River was founded by a company headed by Franklin E. Plummer.
+It was known as Pittsburg.
+Adjoining it on the east was the town of Tulahoma, which was founded by a company headed by Hiram G. Runnels.
+There was an inveterate opposition be- tween the two towns similar to that existing between their founders, who were uncompromising political enemies.
+This antagonism greatly impeded the progress of both towns."